 Completion of a bachelor degree course in which English was the language of instruction is also considered as meeting the English language requirement.
 Each application is assessed on a case-by-case basis.

 Enrolment in the MPhil shall be for a minimum period of one (1) year and a maximum period of two (2) years for full-time study, or a minimum of two (2) years and a maximum period of four (4) years for part-time study.
 However, international candidates must enroll as a full-time student.

 Remark.
-For MPhil students under external grants, the stipend from the grant is applicable for max two years.
-However, the tuition fee waiver will normally be approved for 1.5 years only.
-Scholarship extensions of 2 x 3 months may be granted subject to excellent progress of the project and approval from Chair of CMGSC.
+For MPhil students under external grants, the grant is generally valid for max two years.
+In case the enrollment date is later than the grant starting date, the tuition fee waiver duration may be be shorter than of 2 years (depending on the grant end date).
 Thus, it is advisable that these students to complete their programmes within 1.5 years.
 Otherwise, they may have to provide the stipend and/or tuition fee on their own in the final semester.
+Scholarship extensions of 2 x 3 months may be granted subject to excellent progress of the project and approval from Chair of CMGSC.

-- Travel, accommodation, and living expenses related to fieldwork/research data collection;
+- Any expenses related to fieldwork/research data collection;

 - Transcription from interviews, and translation services;

 - Lab consumables purchased through an approved University provider (where not provided by the Enrolling Area);